langtech/langtech.github.com/aikuma/howto.md

 The process for adding information about the saved recording is [the same as discussed above](#Save) for an original recording.
 Your commentary will now appear in the list of recordings on the [main screen](#main).

 <a name="Voice"></a>
-###Voice-activated Commentary###
+###Voice-activated commentary###
 The second way of adding commentary is to use the Voice-activated commentary.

 ![Voice Screen](/images/HowTo/VoiceCommentsScreen.png)
 <p class="clear"/>

 At the bottom of the screen is the voice sensitivity slider.
 When you start using the voice-activated commentary you may find that the phone does not stop the recording when you speak, which means the sensitivity is set too low.
 You may find that it keeps stopping even when you are quiet, which means the sensitivity is set too high.
-The sensitivity meter should have done a pretty good job of figuring our the setting, but you may need to move the blue dot along the sliding scale to adjust it.
+You may need to move the blue dot along the sliding scale to adjust it.
 Moving the blue dot to the left will make it less sensitive, and moving it to the right will make it more sensitive.
+If you find a level that works well for you, it can be set as the [default](#Sensitivity) on the [settings](#Settings) page.

 Now you can begin to make your recording.
 Hold the phone up to your ear and listen to the recording.
 At a convenient break start your translation, respeaking or commentary.
 The phone will recognise your voice input, stop the original recording and record your voice.
 When you stop talking the recording will go back a second or two and continue.
 Do this until you hear the beep that signals the end of the recording, then press the save button.

 The process for adding information about the saved recording is [the same as discussed above](#Save) for an original recording.
 Your recording will now appear in the list of recordings on the [main screen](#Main).

 <a name="PlayCommentary"></a>
-###Play Commentary###
+###Play commentary###
 You can select a commentary to play from the recording list on the [main screen](#Main) or by in the playback screen for the original recording.
 Playing back a commentary will include playing back the segments of the original recording as well as the commentary.